brettmillerb/Pester-Wiki/Pester.md

 functions that expose a Testing DSL for isolating, running, evaluating and reporting the results of PowerShell commands.

-Pester tests can execute any command or script that is accesible to a pester test file.
+Pester tests can execute any command or script that is accessible to a pester test file.
 This can include functions, Cmdlets, Modules and scripts.
 Pester can be run in ad hoc style in a console or it can be integrated into the Build scripts of a Continuous Integration system.